If you were to tell me that I was about to pack up my whole life and move to Miami, I wouldn’t have believed you.

-I mean, we’re in the middle of a pandemic.
-I have four kids under 6 years old, plus a 7-month-old English mastiff puppy that weighs 115 pounds.
-It’s an election year.
-It’s hurricane season.
-I don’t have any family in Miami.
-And… I’ve spent less than 10 collective days there.
+I mean, we were in the middle of a pandemic.
+I had four kids under 6 years old, plus a 7-month-old English mastiff puppy that weighed 115 pounds.
+It was an election year.
+It was hurricane season.
+I didn’t have any family in Miami.
+And… I had spent less than 10 collective days there.

-On the surface, it sounds like a crazy idea.
+On the surface, it sounded like a crazy idea.
 Arguably, insane.

-But when my husband and I touched down in Miami a few months ago, deep down I knew that it would be the setting for the next chapter of my life.
+But when my husband and I touched down in Miami, deep down I knew that it would be the setting for the next chapter of my life.

-When people ask me why I’m moving from San Diego to Miami, my response is… “Why not?”
+When people asked me why I was moving from San Diego to Miami, my response was… “Why not?”

-Turns out, I’m not alone.
-Earlier today, the CEO of a fast-growing startup told me he was planning on working remotely all fall in Maine to enjoy the autumn leaves.
-Another friend told me she’s taking her 3 kids to Hawaii for the next 6 months to make new memories.
-And another colleague is moving to Oregon for 9 months, to explore the Pacific Northwest.
+Turns out, I wasn’t alone.
+The CEO of a fast-growing startup told me he was planning on working remotely all fall in Maine to enjoy the autumn leaves.
+Another friend told me she was taking her 3 kids to Hawaii for the next 6 months to make new memories.
+And another colleague was moving to Oregon for 9 months, to explore the Pacific Northwest.

-So many people are making changes to embrace the new normal because they’d rather look back and say “Whoops” than “What if?”
+So many people were making changes to embrace the new normal because they’d rather look back and say “Whoops” than “What if?”